AHSEC Class 12 Indigo Important Questions Answers 2026 [HS 2nd Year English Solution]

 Or

 Why was the Champaran episode so significant in Gandhi's life?
-(HS 2016)
+(AHSEC: 2016)

 2. What was the incident that prompted Gandhi to raise his voice of protest against the British?
-(HS 2013)
+(AHSEC: 2013)

-4. Why did Gandhi decide to go to Muzzafarpur first before going on to Champaran?
-(HS 2018)
+4. Why did Gandhi decide to go to Muzaffarpur first before going on to Champaran?
+(AHSEC: 2018)

 5. What did Gandhi tell Rajkumar Shukla?

-ANS: When Rajkumar Sukla requested Gandhi to visit his district, Champaran in order to find out a way of the unfair situation prevailing over there, Gandhi told him that he had an arrangement to go to Cawnpore (Now Kanpur) and then some other parts of India.
+Answer: When Rajkumar Shukla requested Gandhi to visit his district, Champaran in order to find out a way of the unfair situation prevailing over there, Gandhi told him that he had an arrangement to go to Cawnpore (Now Kanpur) and then some other parts of India.

 7. What did the servants at Rajendra Prasad's house mistake Gandhi to be?